 If you tend to take particularly good care of your gear, a wet cloth may be all you need.
 Wipe down your tent to get rid of any stowaway campsite hitchhikers like pine needles, ash, dirt, and the like.
 Keep an eye out for ticks and other bugs!

-But if you’re more of a “heavy user” (aka, never wash your tent), you may need to pull out the big guns.
-“Over time, dirt, oils, detergents, and campfire smoke can inhibit your tent’s ability to shed water and breathe,” Heidi Allen, Nikwax vice president of marketing, told us.
+But if you’re more of a “heavy user” (aka, never wash your tent), you may need to pull out the big guns and use a little soap.
+“Over time, dirt, oils, detergents, and campfire smoke can inhibit your tent’s ability to shed water and breathe,” said Heidi Allen, Nikwax vice president of marketing.

 “Breathable waterproof items like your tent come pre-treated with a DWR coating that prevents the absorption of water into the fabric.
-Dirt attracts water, while household detergents leave water-attracting (hydrophilic) residues, leading the fabric to ‘wet out’ in wet or damp conditions.”
+Dirt attracts water, while household detergents leave water-attracting (hydrophilic) residues, leading the fabric to ‘wet out’ in wet or damp conditions,” Allen continued.

 How to Re-Waterproof Your Tent

-Seal the seams.
-Have you noticed water leaking in through the seams?
+Have you noticed water leaking through the seams?
 No worries, resealing is a cinch.
 Note: Check with your tent’s manufacturer to verify whether your tent fabric uses a silicone treatment or a polyurethane coating.
 This will determine which seam-sealer you use.